nlistgarten/condor/docs/topics/glossary.rst

       A class that provides specific behavior, an inheritor may also inherit from other mixins and even a "base" to maximize code reuse

+   type
+      The class of a class (i.e., a class is an object of type, type); used as a suffix for a metaclass

+   metaclass
+      The class of a particular class, does name space preparation before user's class declaration and processing at closure